Mixed-State Phase Transitions in Measurement-Dressed Imaginary-Time Evolution: Numerical results for a 1D Model with discrete symmetry

-where $\nu$ and $\beta$ are the critical exponents related to the correlation length and the magnetization.
-From the data collapse, we extract $p_c\approx 0.667 $, $\nu \approx 1.08$, $\beta \approx 0.43$, and $\beta/\nu \approx 0.40$, whose stability is reported in Table~\ref{table:tfim_p_example}.
+where $\nu$ and $\beta$ denote the critical exponents related to the correlation length and the magnetization.
+From the data collapse, we extract $p_c\approx 0.667 $, $\nu \approx 1.08$, and $\beta \approx 0.43$, whose numerical stability is reported in Table~\ref{table:tfim_exponents}.
 The corresponding plots are presented in Fig.~\ref{fig:tfim_examples}(b).

-We note that the critical exponents $\nu$ and $\beta$ are quite different from that of the equilibrium 2D or 3D classical Ising criticality, which means this mixed-state phase transition is not a standard Ising phase transition, but within a new universality class.
+Importantly, the critical exponents $\nu$ and $\beta$ are quite different from that of the equilibrium 2D or 3D classical Ising criticality, which means this mixed-state phase transition is at least not a standard Ising one, though the numerical results indicate an Ising-like $\mathbb{Z}_2$ SSB.